Showing posts with label boats. Show all posts

 Attended the Front Porch Story Telling Festival.

-June Hubby and I took our third cruise to Alaska on the Norwegian Encore.
+Hubby and I took our third cruise to Alaska on the Norwegian Encore in June.

-We flew into the State of Washington, where we boarded the NCL Cruise Ship for seven days.
+We flew into the State of Washington, boarding the NCL Cruise Ship for seven days.

 We visited Juno, Skagway, Glacier Bay, Ketchikan, and Victoria, BC.